lpljacob/word_priming/index.md

 [Pre-print available for free on bioRxiv.](https://www.biorxiv.org/content/10.1101/862516v1)

 This page summarizes the two computational models used in the project:
-- The **machine learning SVM model** that predicts trial-by-trial subject choice based on neural data;
+- The **machine learning SVM model** that predicts trial-by-trial subject behavior based on neural data;
 - The **neural network model** that simulates temporal integration in vision and predicts average subject behavior and neural activity.

-In order for the models to be understood, a basic explanation of the experimental task performed by the subjects is included below.
+For better understanding of the models, a basic explanation of the experimental task performed by the subjects is included below.
 For further details, please refer to the section "Experimental design and behavioral data analysis" within "Material and Methods" in the paper.

 ## Experimental task